codio/knowledge/source/instructors/authoring/guides/custom_button.rst

 Launching a debugger configuration
 **********************************
 You can launch a debugger configuration as shown below.
 It is important to specify the configuration name exactly.
+More information about the debugger :ref:`here <start-debug>`.

 .. code:: markdown